raid-guild/handbook/docs/how-to-wrap-xdai-to-wxdai.md

 sidebar_label: How to wrap xDAI to make wxDAI
 ---

 Raid Guild made [wrapeth.com](wrapeth.com), and you can use it to wrap your xDAI into wxDAI.
-Wrap Eth is super-minimal, and if you prefer to see confirmation and success messages on the page you can use [Sushiswap](https://app.sushi.com/swap) instead.
+Wrap Eth is super-minimal, and if you prefer to see confirmation and success messages on the page you could try [Sushiswap](https://app.sushi.com/swap) instead.

 ## 1. Add the wxDAI token to your Gnosis Chain wallet